aFuzzyBear/astro-ui/docs/XElement/api/methods/fetch.md

+---
+api_title: "fetch()"
+page_title: "Fetch Data with XElement"
+page_description: "You can utlitize browser native Fetch API to obtain data on the client and be able to use it within that element"

+---
 # Fetch Data

 `XElement` allows you to use the native `fetch` api as one normally would if they are using fetch elsewhere in Astro, or in the browser.